-• Required Medical Examinations & Required Immunizations - All students entering CAC for the first time, or former students entering grade 9 MUST have a completed medical exam done by a physician.
-Each year the Annual Updated Student Personal Information Sheet must be completed with phone numbers, contact persons, and permission to administer first aid and nonprescription medicines.
+- Required Medical Examinations & Required Immunizations All students entering CAC for the first time, or former students entering grade 9, MUST have a completed medical exam done by a physician.
+Each year the Annual Updated Student Personal Information Sheet must be completed or updated in our student information system (Skyward) with phone numbers, contact persons, and permission to administer first aid and nonprescription medicines.
 All students are required to comply with CAC's immunization policy.
-Students have 4 weeks from the first day of attendance to complete needed vaccines.
+Students have 4 weeks from the first day of attendance to complete needed vaccines. - Prescription Medications All students requiring prescription medications must inform the school nurse and provide written instructions from a doctor for the use of such medications.
+Common, over-the-counter pain relievers, such as aspirin, acetaminophen, or ibuprofen in reasonable quantities (daily use) may be kept by High School students.
+Abuse of these drugs or any other over the-counter drug will result in disciplinary action.

-• Prescription Medications - All students requiring prescription medications must inform the school nurse and provide written instructions from a doctor for the use of such medications.
-Common. over-thecounter pain relievers, such as aspirin, acetaminophen, or ibuprofen in reasonable quantities (daily use) may be kept by High School students.
-Abuse of these drugs or any other over the-counter drug will result in
+Lockers -

-Lockers - There are two types of student lockers on campus: personal student lockers, and PE lockers in the PE changing rooms.
+There are two types of student lockers on campus: personal student lockers, and PE lockers in the PE changing rooms.